Giacomo-cb/mql4-expert-advisors-portfolio/01_MA_Crossover/README.md

 This repository includes a compilable MQL4 signal-logic demo for technical portfolio verification.

-Chart visualization, visual overlays, and the complete execution framework are intentionally excluded from the public demo version.
+The chart visualization shown below belongs to the full production version and is intentionally excluded from the public demo source.

 ## Screenshot
 ![MA Crossover Example](EA_movign_average_screen.png)